jina-ai/clip-as-service/docs/user-guides/retriever.md

-# Text & Image Retrieval
+# Text & Image CLIP Search

 CLIP Search is a search paradigm that uses the CLIP model to encode the text and image documents into a common vector space.